Learn what to look for in a flooring product to make your restaurant safe for your guests and employees.

-In fact, 1 in 20 on-the-job injuries and illnesses that occur worldwide do so at eating and drinking establishments.
-When the hustle and bustle of a busy kitchen and dining room is combined with risky environmental conditions, slip and fall accidents are always a possibility.
+In fact, slipping and tripping is the second-most common workplace accident.
+When the hustle and bustle of a busy kitchen and dining room are combined with risky environmental conditions, accidents are always a possibility.

-While safety regulations can differ from state to state, as a general rule, flooring should be impervious to moisture and easy to clean and maintain.
-Furthermore, OSHA requires that employees have a safe work place, which includes proper (i.e. slip-resistant) flooring.
+While safety regulations can differ from state-to-state, as a general rule, flooring should be impervious to moisture and easy to clean and maintain.
+Furthermore, OSHA requires that employees have a safe workplace, which includes flooring that meets industry safety standards.

-To achieve these objectives, a quality slip resistant flooring should have the following attributes:
+To achieve these objectives, a quality slip-resistant floor should have the following attributes:

-Restaurant flooring options are similar to residential flooring options but are typically a higher-grade product.
-Some of the most common restaurant flooring choices include ceramic tile, concrete, vinyl and rubber flooring.
+Restaurant flooring options are similar to residential flooring options but are typically a higher-grade product to withstand heavy use.
+Some of the most common restaurant flooring choices include ceramic tile, concrete, vinyl, and rubber.